darrinh/myGPT-GUI/README.md

 ### GUI
 To use the GUI version, install gradio ```pip install gradio```.
 To run, do ```python ./myGPTgui.py```.
-It will print a local url on the screen that you can paste into your browser to start querying you documents.
+It will print a local url on the screen that you can paste into your browser to start querying your documents.

 # How does it work?
 Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.